 - Smoking — Nicotine in cigarettes leaves yellow stains on your teeth.

 - Drugs — Tetracycline is the main culprit in stained teeth.
-Heavily used as an antibiotic in the 60s and 70s, it deeply stained the teeth of many children.
+Heavily used as an antibiotic in the 60s and 70s, it deeply stained many children's teeth.

 - Aging — Our enamel layer thins with time, showing more of the dentin beneath.